No Fans, No Problem? Here's How NBA Players Are Performing Without Crowds

 Performing Without Fans

-To analyze the top performers in the bubble, we looked at their average points per game, free throw percentage, 3-point percentage, and rebounds across the eight games played in the Orlando bubble.
-We included all players who played a minimum of 30 games during the regular season and ranked each player by their average performance in the bubble.
+To analyze the top performers in the bubble, we looked at their average points per game, free throw percentage, three-point percentage and rebounds across the eight games played in the Orlando bubble.
+We included every player who played a minimum of 30 games during the regular season and ranked each player by their average performance in the bubble.

 James Harden led the league in points per game overall for the 2020 season, but the crown for best bubble performance in points per game went to Damian Lillard at 37.6.
 His average performance in the bubble was an impressive 8.7 points higher than his regular-season play, an increase of 30%.

 Duncan Robinson, who helped the Miami Heat get to the NBA Finals, was among five players with a minimum of two free-throw attempts per game, who didn’t miss a single one in the bubble.
 Jonathan Isaac and Alex Len led the way in the bubble three-point percentage rankings, both doubling their regular season figures, with Len improving his statistics by a staggering 41.7%.